aidantwoods/SecureHeaders/README.md

 # SecureHeaders
 A PHP class aiming to make the use of browser security features more accessible, while allowing developers to safely experiment with these features to ensure they are configured correctly.
+Security headers also can be configured, or built using SecureHeaders.

 The project aims help increase the overall security of an application in-which it runs within.

-SecureHeaders will do so by issuing warnings an notices at runtime when it notices something is wrong.
-Additionally, SecureHeaders will pro-actively modify or add headers (where safe to do so).
-This includes adding flags to cookies with certain keywords in their name to protect session data, and adding missing security headers to automatically enable client browser security features.
+Sometimes this is most appropriately applied through feedback.
+SecureHeaders will issue warnings (`level E_USER_WARNING`) and notices (`level E_USER_NOTICE`) at runtime when it notices something is wrong.

+In some cases, correcting insecure behaviour is best done pro-actively.
+SecureHeaders will modify or add headers (where safe to do so).
+(This can of course be granularly controlled, or outright disabled).
+This includes adding security flags to cookies with certain keywords in their names in an effort to protect session data.
+And also by adding missing security headers to automatically enable client browser security features.
-Additional security headers also can be configured, or built using SecureHeaders.

 ## Development Notice
 This project is currently under initial development, so there is the potential for non-backwards compatible changes etc..
 That said, bug reports are still welcome from anyone who wants to test it out.